AimeeKnight/NSS-Chronicles/README.md

 ## Usage

-Planned usage is as follows:
+Planned usage examples are as follows:

 To add a new cohort:

-`> nss add cohort -n "Name", -t "Technology1, Technology2", -d "Term Period"`
+`> nss add student <first name/last name/cohort id>`

 To view a list of all cohorts: